Gigaspaces/xap-openspaces/tools/maven/readme.txt

 (*) mvn os:run-standalone

   Runs the given project (all the modules that are marked as PU) using the packaged processing unit jars.
-Can be configured to run just a specificprocessing unit module using -Dmodule=[module name] parameter.
+Can be configured to run just a specific processing unit module using -Dmodule=[module name] parameter.

 (*) mvn os:deploy